What is a Chemical Pregnancy & Why Does It Happen?

 Medically reviewed by Rachel Liberto, RN on August 26, 2019

 - A chemical pregnancy is a miscarriage that occurs before the fifth week of gestation

 - Most chemical pregnancies are a result of chromosomal abnormalities

 A chemical pregnancy is a miscarriage that happens that occurs before the fifth week of gestation, or within about one week of when you would have expected your period.

 Is a chemical pregnancy a miscarriage?

-A chemical pregnancy is definitely still a miscarriage—it’s just the name we use to describe a very early miscarriage.
+A chemical pregnancy is definitely still a miscarriage—it’s just the name used to describe a very early miscarriage.

 Why do chemical pregnancies happen?

 Miscarriages, even when they happen very early, can feel like monumental losses.
 It’s normal to get attached to a vision of the future as soon as you see that positive pregnancy test.
 But in the case of chemical pregnancies, the embryo was likely predestined to miscarry even before the first cell division.

 Typically we think of pregnancy as beginning from the moment of conception—when the sperm enters the egg and fertilizes it.
 But recent research suggests that conception is not actually a rare event, and that when sperm are present at the time when ovulation occurs, most eggs will be fertilized.
 However, only about one third of these fertilized eggs will be fit enough to complete implantation.